0xcafed00d/tac08/README.md

 6. The music() api function is not currently implemented (but I plan to implement it).
 7. There are probably more things i can add to this list and will update as needed.

-## how do I get sound working then?
+## How do I get sound working then?
 The way sound is implemented in tac08 is not ideal, but given current my current work loads and complexity of the Pico-8 sound system I feel it is a reasonable compromise.
 In order to have tac08 play sound you need to export your sound effects from Pico-8 as wav files.
 I have found that sound effects do not export completely if they have loops within them.